Please note: a valid prescription is required for all prescription medication.

 Does Nimotop lower blood pressure?

-Is Nimotop a vasodilator?
+Is Nimotop a tablet or a capsule?

-What should I ask my clinician before taking Nimotop?
+What should I ask before ordering Nimotop?

 Rewards Program